mikblack/resbaz-tidy-projects/instructors_notes.md

 - no explicit license
 - no readme
 - project structure needs to be created
-- meta data lacking
 - figures don't match
 - numbers in analysis need to be checked
-- analysis document is in a proprietary format
+- results document is in a proprietary format
 - no version control

 ## 3. Improve the repository (15 min, 5 min discussion)